 Western Australia is one of the most diverse resource regions in the world, with more than 50 mineral and petroleum products being produced in commercial quantities.
-In 2015, Western Australia was recognised by Canada’s Fraser Institute as the world’s leading mining investment destination due to the strength, resilience and competitiveness of our resources industry.
+The State has been recognised by Canada’s Fraser Institute as the world’s leading mining investment destination.

-The State leads Australia in minerals and petroleum output and produces a significant proportion of the world’s trade in several key commodities including iron ore, liquefied natural gas, gold, diamonds, alumina, lithium and nickel.
+Western Australia leads Australia in minerals and petroleum output and produces a significant proportion of the world’s trade in several key commodities including iron ore, liquefied natural gas, gold, diamonds, alumina, lithium and nickel.
 Minerals and petroleum exports for the State were $108bn in 2016-17, with minerals accounting for over $88bn.

-Government and industry have invested heavily over the last decade to develop an extensive infrastructure network including ports, industrial land, rail and transport links to support industry growth, particularly in the Pilbara region.
+The WA Government and industry have invested heavily over the last decade to develop an extensive infrastructure network including ports, industrial land, rail and transport links to support industry growth.
 Critical infrastructure links have helped improve supply chain efficiencies and drive lower productivity across key commodities, particularly iron ore.

 Mining Equipment, Technology and Services (METS)

 Western Australia accounts for more than 25% of the A$90 billion Australian mining equipment and technology support services industry.
 Growth opportunities exist for technology development and the creation of new processes, services and products.
 For more information about the METS industry read the CSIRO Executive Summary here.

 The global battery market has entered a period of extremely rapid growth on the back of an increased demand for mobile phones, electric vehicles and large-scale residential power storage in recent years.

 Western Australia has deposits of following key metals used to produce batteries: lithium, graphite, cobalt, manganese, vanadium and nickel.
 As one of the world’s leading mining provinces, and producing or possessing significant reserves of all core battery materials, WA presents a compelling investment opportunity.
 Download a map of the battery metals here.